RillingDev/rilling.dev/source/_drafts/an-introduction-to-webmention.md

 ```

 If everything worked, the server will respond with a 2xx status code.
-Depending on how the Webmention endpoint is set up, our Webmention could be rendered in the mentioned website, or simply logged away to a database somewhere.
+What is done with the received Webmention is up the endpoint server.

 ### 2. Receiving Webmentions